 \subsection{Discussion}

 In the case study, we evaluated four concept-learning algorithms available in DL-Learner.
-This case study is only preliminary, in the sense it serves mainly to prove the basic feasibility of this approach.
+This case study is preliminary, in the sense it serves mainly to prove the basic feasibility of this approach.
 There is space to improve the results, as we discuss here.

-The lessons we learned immediately from our experiments: \begin{itemize} \item Learning even on small fractions of the dataset (1k = 0.125\% of the annotated EMBER sample) produced interesting concept expressions, meaningful from the malware-analysis point of view.
-The learned expressions showed good interpretability -- they are easy to understand. \item The parallel algorithms achieved a higher accuracy and a lower FP rate, but they found less comprehensible concept expressions (disjunctive and rather long).
+The lessons we learned immediately from our experiments: \begin{itemize} \item Learning even on small fractions of the dataset (1\,k = 0.125\,\% of the annotated EMBER sample) produced interesting concept expressions, meaningful from the malware-analysis point of view.
+As discussed and showcased in the previous section, the learned expressions showed good interpretability from the malware expert's point of view.
+The experts understood the expressions easily and were able to immediately link them with the respective combination of traits in the sample indicative of potential malware behaviour. \item The parallel algorithms achieved a higher accuracy and a lower FP rate, but they found less comprehensible concept expressions (disjunctive and rather long).
 In contrast, the non-parallel algorithms found concise and comprehensible expressions but with a slightly lower accuracy and a higher FP rate.
-They required more memory even during shorter runs. \item Concept learning seems to be applicable, but it is also very time-consuming even on the smallest fractional datasets with 1\,k of examples.
+They required more memory even during shorter runs. \item Concept learning seems to be applicable, but it is rarher time-consuming even on the smallest fractional datasets with 1\,k of examples.
 It is not feasible to run DL-Learner on current off-the-shelf consumer hardware on full EMBER-sized datasets. \end{itemize}

-These are but the first findings we were able to obtain, and they open a number of questions to be tackled in the future: \begin{itemize} \item The achieved accuracy is so far lower compared to state-of-the-art ML methods (almost 90\% on EMBER with more interpretable features and over 90\% using all features \citep{oyama19useful}, but approaching 100\% in some experiments with other datasets \citep{shaukat2020survey}).
+These are but the first findings we were able to obtain, and they open a number of questions to be tackled in the future: \begin{itemize} \item The achieved accuracy is so far lower compared to state-of-the-art ML methods (almost 90\,\% on EMBER with more interpretable features and over 90\,\% using all features \citep{oyama19useful}, but approaching 100\,\% in some experiments with other datasets \citep{shaukat2020survey}).
 This is partly due to the exclusion of non-interpretable features (e.g.\ byte histograms) which are known to significantly improve the accuracy \cite{oyama19useful}.
 Still, there is space for improvement, e.g., by processing larger datasets.